Elizabeth Olsen

 Elizabeth Chase Olsen (born February 16, 1989) is an American actress.
-She gained worldwide recognition for her portrayal of Wanda Maximoff / Scarlet Witch in the Marvel Cinematic Universe since 2014, with her performance in the miniseries WandaVision (2021) earning her nominations for both a Primetime Emmy Award and a Golden Globe Award.
+Known for her roles in blockbusters and independent dramas, her accolades include nominations for a BAFTA Award, an Emmy Award, and two Golden Globe Awards.

-Born in Sherman Oaks, California, Olsen began acting at age four alongside her sisters Mary-Kate and Ashley Olsen.
-She had her debut film role in the thriller Martha Marcy May Marlene in 2011, for which she received praise.
-Olsen received a BAFTA Rising Star Award nomination and graduated from New York University two years later.
+Born in Los Angeles, Olsen began acting at age four alongside her sisters Mary-Kate and Ashley Olsen.
+She had her film debut in the thriller Martha Marcy May Marlene (2011), for which she garnered praise.
+She then took on roles in the horror film Silent House (2012) and the action film Godzilla (2014), received a nomination for the BAFTA Rising Star Award, and graduated from New York University.
+She gained worldwide recognition for portraying Wanda Maximoff / Scarlet Witch in the Marvel Cinematic Universe (MCU) since 2014, with the miniseries WandaVision (2021) earning her nominations for the Golden Globe and Primetime Emmy for Best Actress.

-Outside of her work with Marvel, Olsen starred in the monster film Godzilla (2014), the mystery film Wind River (2017), and the dramas Ingrid Goes West (2017) and His Three Daughters (2024).
-She also starred as a widow in the drama series Sorry for Your Loss (2018–2019) and as Candy Montgomery in the miniseries Love & Death (2023), with the latter earning her another nomination for a Golden Globe Award.
+Outside of the MCU, Olsen's film credits include the neo-Western Wind River (2017), the black comedy Ingrid Goes West (2017), the drama His Three Daughters (2023), and the fantasy romance Eternity (2025).
+Her television credits include the drama series Sorry for Your Loss (2018–2019) and the miniseries Love & Death (2022) as Candy Montgomery, with the latter earning her a second Golden Globe nomination.

-Early life
+Early life and education

-Elizabeth Chase Olsen was born on February 16, 1989, in Sherman Oaks, California.
+Elizabeth Chase Olsen was born on February 16, 1989, in Sherman Oaks, Los Angeles, California.
 Her mother, Jarnie, is a former dancer and personal manager, while her father, Dave, is a real estate agent.
-Their father has Norwegian ancestry while their mother is of French, German and Italian ancestry.
+Her father has Norwegian ancestry while her mother is of French, German and Italian ancestry.
 She is the younger sister of twin fashion designers Mary-Kate and Ashley Olsen, who became successful television and film actresses as children.
 Olsen also has an older brother, James "Trent" Olsen (born 1984).
 Her parents divorced in 1996, and their father remarried that same year.
 Through him and his second wife, McKenzie, the four siblings have two half-siblings: Courtney and Jake.